Smoke Alarm Safety

 -Use caution with candles, lighters, matches,and smoking materials near upholstered furniture, mattresses, bedding, etc.

-Smoke detectors are invaluable, life saving devices to protect your home and family.
+-Keep matches and lighters out of the reach of young children Smoke detectors are invaluable, life saving devices to protect your home and family.
 Properly installed and maintained smoke alarms in the home are considered one of the best and least expensive means of providing an early warning of a potentially deadly fire.
 Smoke alarms save lives, prevent injuries, and minimize property damage by enabling residents to detect fires early in their development.
 The risk of dying from fires in homes without smoke alarms is twice as high as in homes that have working smoke alarms.
 When purchasing your San Antonio area home, your Home Inspector will check that the smoke detectors are present at the currently required areas and functioning.
 Afterwards you can prevent tragedies simply by testing and maintaining your smoke alarms and practicing a fire escape plan.
 All smoke alarms in your house should be tested once a month and their batteries replaced annually.
 Every family should develop a firee scape plan and practice it at least twice a year.
 The U.S. Consumer Product Safety Commission (CPSC) recommends these measures because working smoke alarms and a fire escape plan will increase your protection in case of a fire.

 Image shows required areas for smoke and carbon monoxide detectors in a home.

-For Carbon Monoxide Info Visit
+For Carbon Monoxide Info Visit:

 http://www.jwkhomeinspections.com/carbon-monoxide-in-your-san-antonio-home.html